 - David Perkins, The News and Observer Raleigh, NC

 As a chamber musician, Azikiwe has appeared in concert with the Chicago Chamber Musicians, the Kandinsky Trio, the Harlem Chamber Players, the Chester, Miro, St. Lawrence, Anderson, Arianna, Harrington and Corigliano quartets.
 He has also performed extensively with the Ritz Chamber Players and the Concertante Chamber Players, with whom he recorded Tchaikovsky’s Souvenir de Florence, released on the Helicon label.
 On the MSR label, Mr Azikiwe has recorded the Sonata for viola and piano by American composer James Cohn.
-Among Mr. Azikiwe’s prizes and awards are those from Concert Artists Guild, the North Carolina Symphony, the National Society of Arts and Letters, and the Epstein Young Artists Award from the Boys and Girls Clubs of America, with whom he still maintains a strong artistic and mentoring association.
+Among Mr. Azikiwe’s prizes and awards are those from the New York Philharmonic, Concert Artists Guild, the North Carolina Symphony, the National Society of Arts and Letters, and the Epstein Young Artists Award from the Boys and Girls Clubs of America, with whom he still maintains a strong artistic and mentoring association.

 Mr. Azikiwe was previously the conductor of the Old Dominion University Chamber Orchestra and the Atlanta University Center Orchestra.
 He was also a visiting faculty member of Indiana University’s Jacobs School of Music in Bloomington, IN.
 Most recently, he was on the faculty of James Madison University and University of Maryland Baltimore County.
 Currently, he is a Teaching Artist for ClassNotes, the Noel Pointer Foundation, a member of the Harlem Chamber Players, the Pressenda Chamber Players, and Music Director of the Harlem Symphony Orchestra.
 He has guest conducted for the Intercollegiate Music Association, Tennessee Music Educators Association All-Collegiate Orchestra, Third Street Philharmonia, Gateways Music Festival, and Trilogy Opera Company.